Cost to Build a Custom Home in Toronto?

 • Municipal permits and drawings

-Here are the two types of construction mortgages you can choose from to build a house in Ontario:
+Here are the two types of construction mortgages you can choose from to build a house in Toronto:

 • Completion mortgage: This type of mortgage involves a single transfer of funds once construction is complete.
 There are no incremental payouts based on recurring inspections.
 You can modify the loan as necessary for up to 30 days before you take ownership of your home.